 They maintain a large organic vegetable garden and grow plants in a large greenhouse.
 They also run a farm store where the produce from their own vegetable garden and some local produce are sold in season.
 On the small terrace they serve coffee and tea with something sweet.

-Tip!
-Deviating slightly from the route, drive straight ahead at Uppelsesteeg into Flower Road.
+Tip: Deviating slightly from the route, drive straight ahead at Uppelsesteeg into Flower Road.
 Visit Uppels pasture meat at Bloemweg 7 in Almkerk.
 Besides meat, you can also find cheese, eggs, baking products, potatoes and regional products here.
 Open on Wednesday and Friday from 13.00 to 17.00 and on Saturday from 10.00 to 17.00.
 You can drive down the Bloemweg and then pick up the route to junction 56 again by the provincial road north.

 Tip: Between the water tower and Almkerk, you'll find Worm Farm The Dutch Nightcrawlers on the right.
 They participate in the partridge project in the Doorn polder.
 With the specially sown flower edges there and the edges around their farm, the bees can find plenty of honey nearby.
 In the self-service hive near the ANWB talking post, their honey is for sale.